StableCoder/docker-build-core/README.md

 # Starts the Windows container, setting up with the clang compiler
 docker run -e CC=clang -e CXX=clang stabletec/build-core:windows-ltsc2022
 ```

+### MSYS/MinGW

+These images form the core of other images used for building an assortment of C/C++ projects, and as such include this core software:
+- CMake
+- Clang
+- GCC
+- Git
+- Make
+- Ninja Build
+- pkgconf
+- Python 3
+- Subversion

+There are several variants on MinGW environments available, as described [here](https://www.msys2.org/docs/environments/).

+Currently, only the amd64 based environments are available:
+- ucrt64
+- mingw64
+- clang64

+Due to lack of forward-compatability for Windows images, they are split based on the Long-Term-Server-Core (LTSC) version, and again on the MinGW environments.

 ## Analysis Tools